Before exporting video in Security Desk,you must choose where to save the exported video files and configure the settings for each export format.

 - From the home page, click .

-In the Vault section, select a
+In the Vault section, configure the following options:

-In the Export section, select a
+In the Export section, select a Default file

-Default File format for exporting
+format for exporting video:

 - A Security Center format that can be played back in Security Desk or the Genetec™ Video Player.